HossamRefaat/Design-Patterns/Structural Patterns/README.md

 | [Flyweight](./FlyweightPattern)          | Reduces the cost of creating and manipulating a large number of similar objects. |
 | [Proxy](./ProxyPattern)          | Provides a surrogate or placeholder for another object to control access to it. |

----

-## 🧠 When to Use Structural Patterns

-- You need to create relationships between objects that are independent of their implementation.
-- You want to add new functionality to existing classes without changing their structure.
-- You need to adapt incompatible interfaces to work together.
-- You want to control access to objects or add a layer of indirection.
-- You need to compose objects into larger structures while keeping them flexible.